• Apple News

 Calhoun earned the win and did not give up a run.
 Landon Waters replaced Calhoun and worked a fly out to end the bottom of the seventh.

-Federico led the inning off with a single, but Utermark rolled into a double play to clear the bases.
+Federico led the eighth off with a single, but Utermark rolled into a double play to clear the bases.
 Bissetta and Furniss worked back-to-back walks to get a runner in scoring position, but a new Gator pitcher ended the inning with one pitch.

 Walker Hooks pitches in game three against Mississippi State on March 29 at Swayze Field.
 Photo courtesy Ole Miss Athletics